cypress-io/cypress-documentation/source/guides/guides/continuous-integration.md

 # Advanced setup

+## Machine requirements

+There are no hard minimal hardware requirements for running Cypress.
+The successful test runs depend on the application itself and how much memory the browser and the server (if running it locally) need to finish without crashing.
+If the CI machine does not have enough CPU or memory, you will see video artifacts like random pauses and dropped frames.
+If the browser runs out of memory, it might even crash.

+Here are a few of our large example projects and the machine configurations used to run them on CI

+- the {% url 'Cypress Documentation' https://github.com/cypress-io/cypress-documentation %} project (the one you are reading) has its tests running on the default CircleCI machine
+- {% url 'Cypress RealWorld App' https://github.com/cypress-io/cypress-realworld-app %} runs its tests on CircleCI using the {% url 'Docker executor' https://circleci.com/docs/2.0/executor-types/ %} on the {% url 'default medium size machine' https://circleci.com/docs/2.0/configuration-reference/#resource_class %} with 2 vCPUs and 4GB of RAM.

+**Tip:** if there are problems with longer specs, try splitting them into shorter ones, following {% url 'this example' https://glebbahmutov.com/blog/split-spec/ %}.

 ## Dependencies

 If you are not using one of the above CI providers then make sure your system has these dependencies installed.